rcjackson/opencrums_cookbook/README.md

 ![](notebooks/feature_extractor.png)

 These features are then an input to a classifier neural network that is composed of fully connected layers.
-The output of this layer is the EPA AirNow classification.
+The output of this layer is the EPA AirNow PM2.5 classification for Houston.
 ![](/notebooks/classifier.png)
 <!-- #endregion -->

 ## Training

-The network was trained over 10 years of hourly MERRA2 aerosol inputs from 2010-2020.
-In total, 17 inputs were chosen for the CNN network.
-These inputs related to the mass and transport of the aerosol species available in MERRA2: Dust, sea salt, SO2, SO4, Organics, and Black Carbon column mass and horizontal fluxes.
+The network was trained over 12 years of hourly MERRA2 aerosol inputs from 2010-2022.
+In total, 5 inputs were chosen for the CNN network.
+These inputs related to the mass and transport of the aerosol species available in MERRA2: Dust, sea salt, SO4, Organics, and Black Carbon column mass.

 ### References